 The BATH PROBE is housed in a 2.8 x 3.5 x 4.2 cm aluminum enclosure.
 Inputs are two 1 mm pin jacks labeled I SENSE and I OUT.
 The case is electrically grounded and a pin jack is located on the side for connecting to shields.

 A plastic plate with two screw mounting slots is attached to the probe base.
-The BATH PROBE connects to the control unit with a 6 pin connector instrument.
-The electrode holder has a handle for mounting in a micromanipulator.
+The BATH PROBE connects to the control unit with a 6 pin connector

 Current Electrode Cable